Practical context behind inductive and capacitive line behaviour

 Characteristic impedance as the governing physical parameter

-The characteristic impedance of a transmission line is defined as:
+Under the lossless line assumption, characteristic impedance is defined as:

-where LL' and CC' are the inductance and capacitance per unit length.
+where and are the inductance (H) and capacitance (F) per unit length.

-Typical values for overhead transmission lines lie in the range of 300–400 Ω, while underground cables exhibit much lower values due to higher shunt capacitance.
+Typical values for overhead transmission lines therefore still lie in the range of 300–400 Ω, while underground cables exhibit much lower values due to higher shunt capacitance.

 Surge impedance loading as the reactive balance point